Serving Aurora, Denver Metro & Colorado | 15+ Years of Domestic Violence Defense Experience

 Denver County – Domestic violence charges in Denver are handled at the Lindsey-Flanigan Courthouse.
 Denver has specialized domestic violence dockets and dedicated prosecutors, making experienced representation especially important.

-Aurora City – Many misdemeanor domestic violence charges arising in Aurora are prosecuted under the Aurora Municipal Code.
+Aurora City – Many misdemeanors domestic violence charges arising in Aurora are prosecuted under the Aurora Municipal Code.
 The process differs from state court, and knowing municipal procedures is vital to your defense.

 Whether your case is in county court or a municipal court, our attorneys understand the local rules, treatment requirements, and prosecutor practices.
 That local experience helps us build stronger defenses and guide clients through the complex web of court appearances, protection orders, and DVOMB-approved treatment.